puttym/puttym.github.io/_posts/2021-01-01-vscode-setup.md

 3. Change VS Code themes

-4. Change settings (both User and Workbench) according to your needs and
+4. Change settings (both User and Workspace) according to your needs, and

 5. Add a vertical ruler to the editor.